Helmuth von Moltke the Elder: Final years and death

-In October 1870, Moltke was made a Graf (Count) as a reward for his services during the Franco-Prussian War and victory at the Battle of Sedan.
+In October 1870, Moltke was made a Graf (count) as a reward for his services during the Franco-Prussian War and victory at the Battle of Sedan.
 In June 1871, he was further rewarded by a promotion to the rank of field marshal and a large monetary grant.
 He served in the Diet of the North German Confederation from 1867 to 1871, and from 1871 to 1891 he was a member of the Reichstag (federal parliament).

-Under his supervise, the German General Staff wrote studies about the Second Italian War of Independence, the Second Schleswig War, the Austro-Prussian War, and the Franco-Prussian War.
+Under his supervision, the German General Staff wrote studies about the Second Italian War of Independence, the Second Schleswig War, the Austro-Prussian War, and the Franco-Prussian War.
 William I recognized the cultural achievements of Moltke by awarding him the civil class of the Pour le Mérite on 24 May 1874.

 Moltke superintended the preparation of the official history of the Franco-Prussian War, which was published between 1874 and 1881 by the German General Staff.
 After the war, he became a national hero and celebrity.
-More than 50 monuments to Moltke were erected throughout Germany in the late 19th and early 20th centuries; some were destroyed during or after World War II but many remain.
+More than 50 monuments to Moltke were erected throughout Germany in the late 19th and early 20th centuries; some were destroyed during or after World War II, but many remain.

 When Moltke retired in 1888 as Chief of the General Staff, he was succeeded by Alfred von Waldersee.
 (His nephew, Helmuth Johann Ludwig von Moltke, was chief from 1906 to 1914.)
 Moltke officially retired from active service on 9 August 1888.
 His 90th birthday on 26 October 1890 was declared a national holiday.
 Field Marshal Helmuth von Moltke died at his home in Berlin on 24 April 1891 after a short illness.
-He received a state funeral where his body lay in state surrounded by military honors and thousands paid their respects, including Kaiser Wilhelm II; Bismarck did not attend.
+He received a state funeral where his body lay in state surrounded by military honours and thousands paid their respects, including Kaiser Wilhelm II; Bismarck did not attend.
 Thousands of troops, led by the Kaiser, escorted his casket to Berlin's Lehrter Railroad Station, from which it was transported to Silesia.

-Moltke's remains were interred in the family mausoleum on the Kreisau estate, which however was plundered after the Second World War, when Kreisau (now Krzyżowa) was lost to Poland.
+Moltke's remains were interred in the family mausoleum on the Creisau estate, which however was plundered in the last months of World War II, most probably by Red Army.
 No trace of his remains is known to exist.

+The Creisau estate (later Kreisau) remained the Moltke family seat until 1945, when Moltke's great-grandnephew Helmuth James Graf von Moltke was executed for headquartering the eponymous Kreisau Circle at the manor.
+Surviving dedications to Moltke the Elder at the manor include two stairway frescos painted on his 100th birthday in 1900; The Shame, depicting the fall of Lübeck in 1806, and The Revenge, depicting the victorious capture of Paris in 1871.